MahiFX/jackson-module-jsonSchema/README.md

 ```

 ### Polymorphic type support
 Jackson allows subtype information to be specified on classes/interfaces to allow polymorphic JSON generation.
 This is achived via using the @JsonSubTypes annotation.
-This generator also takes that annotation into consideration and generates a schema which is Polymorphic:
+This generator also takes that annotation into consideration and generates a schema which is Polymorphic

 Given the following mixins
 ```java
     @JsonTypeName("Number")